 ACSM’s Guidelines for Exercise Testing and Prescription

-At $49.99, this is the least expensive of the textbook options provided.
-The material ensures candidates know the importance of proper exercise testing methods and how to implement them consistently.
+The material of this book ensures candidates know the importance of proper exercise testing methods and how to implement them consistently.
 It also discusses exercise prescription based on the results of testing and/or goals of the client or athlete.
 This book is applicable to all three certification offerings through ACSM.

 ACSM’s Certification Review